tine-groupware/tine-dev/README.md

     - [x] can accept external connections

 if you have a different IP, you might need to use the XDEBUG_CONFIG env vars in docker-compose.yml

+## Debugging with vscode:
+You will need to install the "PHP Debug" extension by xdebug.
+The launch configuration to listen for xdebug connection, is already configured in this repo.
+Just start listening with "Listen for Xdebug".

 ## Troubleshooting